File naming & Data duplication

-In PARADISEC’s terms there are collections, items, and files.
-Items contain files and there can be no duplicate item names.
-We assign a name to the collection, usually the depositor’s initials and then a digit, e.g. ‘XP1’.
+PARADISEC’s catalog is organised hierarchically such that: a ‘collection’ >contains> ‘items’ >contains> ‘files’.
+Each item identifier within a collection is unique within that collection; there can be no duplicate item identifiers within a collection.
+PARADISEC will assign a collection identifier, usually the depositor’s initials and then a digit, e.g. ‘XP1’.
 It is in upper case, and case is important.
 Please be very careful not to mix upper and lowercase in names as it can cause problems finding files later.
-Related files can have the same name, for example an .eaf file would have the same name as the media item and both are stored inside an item.
+Related files can have the same name, for example an .eaf transcription file would have the same name as the media file (audio/video), and both are in the same item.

-e.g. The item EG1-Fred has the file ‘Fred20150108’ so its name then is EG1-Fred-Fred20150108.wav and its transcript is EG1-Fred-Fred20150108.eaf.
-The description is at the level of EG1-Fred.
-You don’t need to list filenames in the metadata, only item names.
-The files need to be named correctly so they are associated with the metadata when uploaded.
+e.g. Within collection ‘EG1’ there is an item ‘Fred’, and within that item is the audio file ‘20150108’.
+So, its file name is EG1-Fred-20150108.wav and its transcript is EG1-Fred-20150108.eaf.
+The item description is at the level of EG1-Fred.
+You don’t need to list filenames in the metadata, only item-level information.
+The files need to be named correctly so they are associated with the items listed in the metadata when they are archived.

 Note: